Genivia/SJOT/README.md

 Constraints on objects are expressed with `@extends`, `@final`, `@one`, `@any`, `@all`, `@dep`.

-Notes can be placed in schemas and objects with `@note`.
+Notes can be placed in schemas with `@note` property strings.

 SJOT explained by example
 -------------------------